IvantheDugtrio/veclib/README.md

 Vector library for porting SSE2 instructions to other architectures

 Credit to yhcheng for first providing a PPC64 port of the Burrows-Wheeler Aligner which helped me expand on the instructions.
-PPC64 Altivec instructions are provided in vec128int.h
+PPC64 Altivec instructions are provided in vec128int.h which depends on veclib_types.h.

+The IBM POWER vector intrinsinc functions library can be downloaded from the [IBM developerWorks website](https://www.ibm.com/developerworks/community/groups/community/powerveclib/).

-Below are some integer SSE2 instructions I've managed to port to Altivec using IBM's provided veclib-1.0.4 For big-endian platforms only the shift left/right operations are reversed.
+Below are some integer SSE2 instructions I've managed to port to Altivec using veclib-1.0.4 For big-endian platforms only the shift left/right operations are reversed.

 ## Vector Integer Operations